uicm-mas/uicm-mas.github.io/_posts/2019-11-10-UICM-System-Model.markdown

 date:   2018-11-09 16:10:16 +0800
 categories: Open-Access Research Paper
 ---
-**Authored by: Bo Zhang, Jinyu Yang, Zixuan Zhang, Gangsong Ding and Qinghao Wu**
+**Authored by: Bo Zhang, Jinyu Yang, Zixuan Zhang, Gangsong Ding and Qinhao Wu**

 This paper would be fully open-access.
 My handwriting manuscript is prepared, but I need time to craft it into a rigorous research treatize.